AnalystKing/Data-_Analyst_Portfolio/README.md

 You can check out my CV:

-You can also check out my LinkedIn profile: https://www.linkedin.com/in/data-analyst-kingsley-aguguom/ 📫 You can reach me through gmail on: kingsleyaguguom@gmail.com
+🔗 You can also check out my [LinkedIn profile](https://www.linkedin.com/in/data-analyst-kingsley-aguguom/)

+📫 You can reach me through gmail on: [kingsleyaguguom@gmail.com](kingsleyaguguom@gmail.com)

 This is a repository to showcase some of my skills, share projects and track my progress in Data Analytics / Data Science related topics.
 <!---